-The Home Depot’s business intelligence team uses Adobe Analytics and Adobe Audience Manager to unify the various groups of data into a singular customer profile, so they can target homeowners looking for the perfect kitchen tap or a paint contractor who purchases in bulk.
-Having all this data all in one place, including behavioural and real-time information, means they can crunch the numbers to find instant insights and improve the customer experience.
+The Home Depot’s business intelligence team uses Adobe Analytics and Adobe Audience Manager to unify the various groups of data into a singular customer profile, so they can target homeowners looking for the perfect kitchen faucet, or a paint contractor who purchases in bulk.
+Having all this data all in one place, including behavioral and real-time information, means they can crunch the numbers to find instant insights and improve the customer experience.
 “People are shocked how many decisions we make with data,” says Matthew.
-“Testing previously took weeks, but now, we can quickly mock things up, get quantitative data and prove that it works.”
+“Testing previously took weeks, but now, we can quickly mock things up, get quantitative data, and prove that it works.”

-The Home Depot can quickly test offers, promotions and web designs to constantly improve online experiences.
-All these efforts combine to get information to customers faster, which means they’re finding stuff quicker and not getting lost during the journey.
+The Home Depot can quickly test offers, promotions, and web designs to constantly improve online experiences.
+All these efforts combine to get information to customers faster, which means they’re finding stuff quicker, and not getting lost during the journey.

 And it’s working.
 Today, $8.6 billion in sales are attributed to online orders.
 And about half of those orders are being fulfilled in store.